samarth-lakhotia/NextBus2pyAPI/README.md

 # NextBus2pyAPI

-(Documentation coming soon)
- A python API for NextBus' XML Feed
+A Python API for NextBus' XML Feed, with various convenience functions within commands.